AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 Focus on the important information to pass along.
 </div>

-~~Effectiveness of Two-Stage Coagulant Addition~~ Based on Du's Thesis (2017) , the presence of humic acid as NOM affects the use of PACl as a coagulant for synthetic surface water, but in a one-stage setting, meaning the coagulant is added at once.
+### Effectiveness of Two-Stage Coagulant Addition
+Based on Du's Thesis, the presence of humic acid as NOM affects the use of PACl as a coagulant for synthetic surface water, but in a one-stage setting, meaning the coagulant is added at once.
 Last semester, our model considered the attachment efficiency for the hydraulic flocculation.
 However, past studies have investigated the difference of efficiency of two-stage coagulant addition, meaning adding the coagulants at two different points, comparing with one-stage.
 (Liu et. al., 2011) Keeping the total amount of coagulant at the same dosage, when partial amount was added half-way, it was found that two-stage can produce floc 1.5 times the floc size comparing with one-stage, which potentially made two-stage more efficient to one-stage.
-As the floc blanket was formed, the flocs were connected together to for larger and more irregular structure, making two-stage addition more time-efficient than one-stage.
+As the floc blanket was formed, the flocs were connected together to for larger adn more irregular structure, making two-stage addition more time-efficient than one-stage.

 <div class="alert alert-block alert-danger">
 Sometimes you use humic acid and sometimes you use Humic Acid.
 Be consistent with capitalization (I would say humic acid is more correct)